Wedding reception: Dances

 If there is dancing, the newly married couple typically open the dancing with their first dance.
 When waltzing was popular, it was sometimes called a "bridal waltz" to a love song, although other dance styles are more commonly used now.
 The bride and groom might decide to choose a choreographed dance routine or other forms of dancing, like club, disco or hip hop.

-Top 40 chart hits becoming an increasingly popular option for the first dance - the most popular first dance song at UK weddings in 2020 is You Got Me Thinking, a soft rock ballad by Joshua Radin.
-Now couples are increasingly booking DJs for their weddings.
+Top 40 chart hits becoming an increasingly popular option for the first dance – the most popular first dance song at UK weddings in 2020 is You Got Me Thinking, a soft rock ballad by Joshua Radin.
 Before the wedding, the newlyweds choose a DJ and agree on a playlist with them.
 As a rule, the performance of the DJ takes place after the official traditional part.

 Traditionally, shortly after the dance begins, guests would promptly join in the dancing, in order of precedence, exactly like at any other ball.
 In very recent times, some families have told guests to not start dancing until after watching a sometimes lengthy sequence of "special" dances.
 For example, after the first dance, the newly married couple might dance with their parents and/or in-laws.
 However, there is no requirement that any particular people dance at all, much less with any particular person, and no absolutely required order for the bridal couple, their families, or the bridal party to begin dancing in.

 Entertainment

 Wedding receptions are often the time when couples want to ensure their family and guests will be entertained, and a variety of options such as disc jockeys, live bands, professional dancers such as ballroom dancers or belly dancers, magicians, fire artists, electric violinists, comedians and more unusual entertainers are brought in to heighten the festivities and make the wedding stand out.

 Typically, including lavish entertainment at the wedding reception is a luxury.
-Wedding DJ's have been increasing in popularity in modern cultures as has hiring a live band.
-As of 2020, wedding entertainment is extremely varied.
+Wedding DJs have been increasing in popularity in modern cultures as has hiring a live band.